Rideshare Accidents in New Haven, CT

 Below are possible scenarios you may find yourself in.
-As accidents involving rideshare vehicles in New Haven, CT can become increasingly complicated, we encourage you to call us at 203-776-2278 to discuss your individual situation and your available options.
+As accidents involving rideshare vehicles in New Haven can become increasingly complicated, we encourage you to call us at 203-776-2278 to discuss your individual situation and your available options.

 The Rideshare Driver was Found At-fault and I was…